vstehle/systemready-scripts/README.md

 SystemReady certification results tree, layout as described in the [SystemReady IR template].

-The `check-sr-results.py` script depends on the `identify.py` script and on the `guid-tool.py` script to check the GUIDs.
+The `check-sr-results.py` script depends on the `identify.py` script, on the `guid-tool.py` script to check the GUIDs and on `capsule-tool.py` to verify the capsule.

 [SystemReady IR template]: https://gitlab.arm.com/systemready/systemready-ir-template